 January 21st, 1971 issue of Rolling Stone magazine

 “It was the black music we dug,” John Lennon recalled during his 1971 Rolling Stone interview.
-So much so, in fact, that they actually went as far as arranging for the “Revolver” album to be recorded in the US so as to capture the bass and drum sounds heard on their favorite soul records of the time.
+So much so, in fact, that they actually went as far as arranging for the “Revolver” album to be recorded in the US, undoubtedly at the legendary Stax Studio in Memphis, Tennessee, so as to capture the bass and drum sounds heard on their favorite soul records of the time.